run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/knowledge/use/create-experience-center.md

     *Widgets with navigation*

-    This structure allows the creation of an Experiment Center with a side menu.
-Each menu item may contain specific widgets.
+    **This structure allows the creation of an Experiment Center with a side menu.
+    Each menu item may contain specific widgets.**

     -   To add new section, click on the signal "+";

     -   Place the mouse on the field "Enter section name" and name it;

-    -   It'll be created a field to a new menu, name it;
+    -   Complete the section name by placing the mouse over the field **Enter the section name,** then a field will be created for a new menu, name it;

-    -   To add new menus, click on the signal "+";
+    -   To add new menus, click on "+";

     -   To customize the menu, click on the button with the shape of a tool:

-        -   Widget: add and customize all of types of widgets available (see table)
+        -   Widget: add and customize all of types of widgets available (see table);

         -   Link: complete with the link you want to make available in the menu;